DavidZWZ/Awesome-Deep-Research/README.md

 - Submit an issue with the repository details (name, description, release data, GitHub link if available)
 - Or create a pull request with the implementation added to the open-source section

-We appreciate your contributions to building this comprehensive resource for the research community!

-### Citation
+### 📖 Citation

-If you find this repository useful, please cite our paper:
+🔥🔥🔥 If you find this repository useful, please cite our paper:

 ```bibtex
 @article{zhang2025web,